jofultz/auto-gitops-quick-start/README.md

 # Auto GitOps Quick Start

-`AutoGitOps` is a dotnet tool that provides a basic templating engine for use with [Flux](https://fluxcd.io/).
+`AutoGitOps` is a tool that provides a basic templating engine for use with [Flux](https://fluxcd.io/).
 This quick start walks through using `AutoGitOps`.

 ## Key Concepts